RicardDurall/CaffeInTorch/Places/Project.md

 #Project
-<p>This folder contains sevreal experiments performed over the CNN.
+<p>This folder contains several experiments performed over the CNN.
 In our case, as we mentioned beofre, we work withe 10 different classes:
 <table style="width:100%">
   <tr>
     <td>airport_terminal</td>